rougier/python-opengl/07-points.rst

    Circles positionned vertically with a 0.2 pixel increase.
    See `circles-aligned.py <code/chapter-07/circles-aligned.py>`_

-You can see the result on the image on the right.
+You can see the result in the image on the right.
 Not only the discs are properly antialiased, but they are also positionned at the subpixel level.
 In the image on the right, each disc is actually vertically shifted upward by 0.2 pixels compared to its left neightbour.
 However, you cannot see any artefacts